gbif/hp-swissnatcoll/en/how-to-publish-data.md

 </div>
 <br>

-For each user, it is possible to edit their profile (📝) and delete them (🗑️).
+For each user, it is possible to edit the profile (📝) and delete it (🗑️).

 ### Add a new user

+1. Go to the **Administration view** of your institution page by clicking on **🛠️Administration** on the left side of the page.
-1. Click on **👤➕ Add User**
+2. Click on **👤➕ Add User** (top-right corner of the page).
-2. Enter the corresponding information in the *First name*, *Last name*, *E-Mail* (⚠️Mandatory⚠️) and *Phone* (💡optional💡) fields.
+3. Enter the corresponding information in the *First name*, *Last name*, *E-Mail* (⚠️Mandatory⚠️) and *Phone* (💡optional💡) fields.
 The institution is automatically set and can't be changed
-3. Enter a customed password or click on **Generate Password**.<br>
+4. Enter a customed password or click on **Generate Password**.<br>
        ⚠️*Currently there are no user management, so do not forget to copy the password (by clicking on the 👁️‍🗨️ icon) and send it manually to the person concerned.
 The password of a user is available for display only during the creation steps.
 It is hidden afterwards.*
-4. Click on **Next**
+5. Click on **Next**.
-5. Click on the toggle switch/es corresponding to the role you want to attribute to the new user (see here above for the definitions).
+6. Click on the toggle switch/es corresponding to the role/s you want to attribute to the new user (see the [Roles and tasks](#roles-and-tasks) section for the definitions).
-6. Click on **Next**
+7. Click on **Next**.
-7. Check the Summary step and if satisfied, click on **Create user**.
+8. Check the Summary step and if satisfied, click on **Create user**.
 The new user is added on top of the list and is moved at the bottom of the list when refreshing the page.

 ## External links